 “The creator of The Bean of Chicago exhibits in Mexico”

 A great contemporary art exhibition

 “Arqueologia, Biologia” is installed on two thousand square meters in four galleries of the Museo Universitario de Arte Contemporáneo (MUAC).
-The show includes 23 pieces, three of which are “large installations”.
-The exhibition is not a chronological presentation of Kapoor’s works.
+This show that includes 23 pieces, three of which are “large installations”; is not a chronological presentation of Kapoor’s works.
 Instead, it offers an extended sample of them, including pieces dating from 1980 to 2015.

 Just the handling and movement of the large boxes that contained the objects, within the closed spaces of the museum’s facilities, required generous corridor spaces and cranes that were specially designed to accommodate the rather heavy and sometimes enormous art pieces.
 The exhibition at the MUAC is in fact a bigger exhibition than was Kapoor’s show at the Guggenheim Bilbao in Spain, held in 2010.